RadioNinjaPirata/radioninjapirata.github.io/radio_deathmetal.md

 # Death Metal

-OOOORRRORORORORORORORrrrRRRRRRRRRRRRRRRRRRRR

-All our radios sound really cool, but his one is definitively one of our favourites by the way it so seamlessly goes!

-Check out our **Death Metal** radio on Spotify!
+Check out our **Death Metal** dynamic playlist on Spotify!

+Our dynamic playlists self-regenerate every 2h with 40 new songs selected randomly from the catalog of artists.
+Each artists have the same probability to be selected and we feature full discographies.

 Listen ot it bellow or [click in this direct link to Spotify](https://open.spotify.com/playlist/16OtLNSO3sKbXDtrQhSJk7?si=AKDQW-SjR4urrXY-zjKyHQ).